ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

   The id assigned by the respondent management system ``period_id``
-  A numerical reference to either a month or quarter time period ``case_id``
+  A numerical reference to either a month or quarter time period ``account_service_url``
-  The case UUID used to identify a single instance of a survey collection for a respondent ``account_service_url``
   The url of the account service (i.e. rrm or ras) used to launch the survey ``response_id``